ss4357/yamtools/README.md

 ## About

-Yet Another Metabolomic Toolbox is an online R package able to pre and post process metabolomics raws data and visualize them.
-And also have some utils to clean and consolidate the Mummichog 2 pathway analysis results...
+Yet Another Metabolomic Toolbox is an online R package that processes metabolomics raw data.
+Data is visualized and pathway analysis is cleaned and consolidated using Mummichog 2 pathway analysis results.

 ## Installtion